Slow uptake for promising new COVID-19 treatment in Minnesota

 More than a month after shipments of a promising new COVID-19 treatment started arriving in Minnesota, most of the doses haven't been used even though doctors initially feared demand would far outstrip supply.

-State health officials say some medical centers are reporting a surprising lack of patient interest in the outpatient antibody therapy, which might help people avoid hospitalization, but requires an hourlong infusion.
+State health officials say some medical centers have reported a surprising lack of patient interest in the outpatient antibody therapy, which might help people avoid hospitalization, but requires an hourlong infusion.
 Health systems also have struggled to create a process for providing the treatment, since resources have been stretched thin as they treat COVID-19 patients and administer coronavirus vaccines.

 Still, there is hope that demand will pick up soon along with expanded operations at infusion centers — Allina Health System launched its program in late December and plans to double capacity in the coming weeks.